Skip to main content

 Because of the presence of multiple medical schools in the deanery, opportunities for research are plentiful.
 The deanery is also very supportive of an Out-of-Programme Experience for Research (OOPR), with many trainees completing a higher degree (e.g. MD or PhD).

-If you are specifically interested in pursuing research, please email the North London BSoT Representative who can advise you further.
+If you are specifically interested in pursuing research, please click the link below to email Taimur Shah, the North London Research Representative:

 The Bottom Line